A federal government Website managed by the U.S. Department of Health and Human Services

 Shingles may lead to other serious complications involving the eye causing vision loss.
 Very rarely, shingles can also lead to pneumonia, hearing problems, brain inflammation (encephalitis), or death.

 Nearly one out of three people in the United States will develop shingles in their lifetime.
 There are an estimated one million cases each year in this country.
 Anyone who has recovered from chickenpox may develop shingles; even children can get shingles.
 However, the risk of shingles increases as a person gets older.

-About half of all shingles cases occur among men and women 60 years of age and older.
+About half of all shingles cases occur among men and women 60 years or older.

 People who develop shingles typically have only one episode in their lifetime.
 In rare cases, however, a person can have a second or even a third episode.